 What about accommodation?

-Will be on a shared basis and in hotels close to local restaurants.
+Will be on a shared basis and close to local restaurants.

 What kit do I need?